Bujar Hoxha

-Bujar Hoxha (unknown – unknown) was an Albanian chess player, two-time Albanian Chess Championship winner.
+Bujar Hoxha (1930 – unknown) was an Albanian chess player, two-time Albanian Chess Championship winner.

 Biography

 In the 1950s Bujar Hoxha was one of Albania's leading chess players.
 He twice won Albanian Chess Championship: in 1951, 1952 (together with Ylvi Pustina).
 In 1954, Bujar Hoxha represented Albania in World Chess Championship Zonal Tournament.
 In this tournament, he finished last, gaining 2 points out of 19 possible, played draw with Gideon Ståhlberg, Eigil Pedersen, Victor Ciocâltea and Ilmari Solin.

 Bujar Hoxha played for Albania in the Chess Olympiad: